zelacerda/RepData_PeerAssessment1/PA1_template.md

 by_interval_filled <- aggregate(steps ~ interval + is_weekend, filled, FUN = mean)
 ```

-Let's plot some comparison between average activity in weekdays and weekend, using the smooth geometry that gives us the average for each 5-minute interval:
+Let's plot some comparison between average activity in weekdays and weekend:

 ```r